rajveermalviya/unifrost/README.md

 log.Fatal("HTTP server error: ", http.ListenAndServe("localhost:3000", mux))
 ```

-When client connects to the server it will send a message that will contain two
+When client connects to the server it will send a message that will contain
-things the configuration and client subscriptions message upfront,
+two things the configuration and an array of all the topics to which the client
+has subscribed.

 1. Configuration: it contains the client-id and client-ttl set by the
    streamer config